stefanpenner/fs-tree-diff/README.md

 ]
 ```

-Now, the above examples do not demonstrate `update` operations.
+Now, the above examples do not demonstrate `change` operations.
 This is because
 when providing only paths, we do not have sufficient information to check if
 one entry is merely different from another with the same relativePath.